 If you plan to keep your speakers at a specific location such as your work desk, this isn’t much of a consideration unless you have limited space.
 But if you want something to match the portability of your MacBook Pro, then make sure to check on the size and weight of your preferred model before buying.

 You’re buying speakers to get better sound from your Mac, so don’t let yourself end up with tinny or whisper-quiet models!
 Always check the spec sheet for your speakers to see exactly what they can deliver and read multiple reviews to decide whether or not they’ll deliver high-quality sound.
 You can also look for easy custom balancing of bass and treble.

-Best Speakers for MacBook Pro: Our Picks
+The Best Speakers for MacBook Pro in 2019: Our Picks

 Please note that the external speakers listed below are chosen based on the criteria mentioned above.
 They are, however, not intended to be ranked in this order.